-Here's how this happened: my husband said he was going to try at get stationed in Hawaii at Schofield Barracks.
+Here's how this happened.
+My husband said he was going to try to get stationed in Hawaii at Schofield Barracks.
 I didn't really want to be that far away from home, but I said "okay" because I wanted the adventure.
 Then, he changed what he was saying and got my hopes up by saying he would stay at Fort Bragg.
 I was more excited because I'm from the Raleigh-Durham area.

 All of a sudden he started getting mad at me saying that I was trying to take over his career.
 Now, please keep in mind, Ms. Vicki, he has only been in the Army for six years.
 I hardly call that a career.
 I've been in my career in finance for 10 years and I make quadruple what my husband makes, just saying.

 Then, next thing I know, my husband volunteered to go to Korea unaccompanied!
 I was willing to take leave from my job to follow him or I know I could have found another position in Hawaii or wherever.
 I was pretty mad and disappointed.
 And from the way his timeline looks on his Facebook page, he's pretty turned up in Korea and having a good time.

 So is there a problem with me having a work husband?
 I know my husband has a "work wife."

 Listen to what you are saying, please.
 This is a big problem!
 The number one problem is that neither you nor your husband wants to take the high road.
 It's this back and forth, tit-for-tat that is causing the problems.

 My question to you is: who is going to be mature in this situation, you or your husband?
 In your defense, if your husband lied to you about going to Korea, he is wrong for that.
 Taking assignments and PCSing to different places are decisions that should absolutely include you, his wife.
 I get that.